 The key to the naturopathic approach is uncovering what is preventing a couple from conceiving and addressing the underlying causes of infertility.

 “Naturopathic medicine is the only comprehensive approach to improve fertility for men and women from the ground up.
-Rather than work to override or overcome poor fertility through treatments like IVF, naturopathic medicine looks to improve fertility when possible so that those interventions can be avoided all together,” says Dr. Jaclyn Chasse, the VP of Scientific and Regulatory Affairs at Emerson Ecologics.
+Rather than work to override or overcome poor fertility through treatments like IVF, naturopathic medicine looks to improve fertility when possible so that those interventions can be avoided all together,” says Dr. Jaclyn Chasse, past president of the American Association of Naturopathic Physicians.

 Proper preconception care is critical to improving fertility and facilitating a healthy pregnancy.